 In June, delineator posts were installed to buffer the bicycle lane from the vehicle lane, transforming the 5th Street tunnel into a much more pleasant, and safe, cycle commuting route.

 On September 28th, the City of Philadelphia opened the first parking-protected bike lanes along Ryan Avenue, an important step to continue improving this area’s cycling infrastructure.

-In October 2015, the Manayunk Bridge Trail — a former rail bridge from Montgomery County to Philadelphia, over the Schuylkill River — reopened as a bike/ped-only bridge.
+In October 2015, the iconic Manayunk Bridge — a former rail bridge from Montgomery County to Philadelphia, over the Schuylkill River — reopened as a bike/ped-only bridge.